sporting/PhotoYourHistory/README.rst

 Assuming that you have Python and ``virtualenv`` installed, set up your environment and install the required dependencies.

-`Synology – Installing Python PIP package installer`_
+Maybe you should install pip first. `Synology – Installing Python PIP package installer`_

 First, login to your nas by SSH and download the repository to your nas.